helloworldxdwastaken/PhotoshopAllScripts/README.md

 ## GENERAL INFO:
-These scripts are made to make life easier for designers or just ppl that want to make their life easier while working with photoshop
+_These scripts are made to make life easier for designers or just ppl who want to make their life easier while working with photoshop_